-Continuing Disclosure Agreement: The Continuing Disclosure Agreement between the Trustee and the College, dated as of April 1, 2012.
+Continuing Disclosure Agreement: the Continuing Disclosure Agreement between the Trustee and the College, dated as of March 1, 2015, regarding the Bonds.

-Costs of Issuance Account: The account established under the Indenture into which the Authority and Trustee shall deposit certain moneys for payment of costs of issuance of the Bonds.
+Costs of Issuance Account: the account established under the Indenture into which the Authority and Trustee shall deposit certain moneys for payment of costs of issuance of the Bonds.

-Date of Taxability: The date as of which the interest on the Bonds is determined to be includable in the gross income of the Owners thereof, provided that no Bond shall bear additional interest for any period for which the statute of limitations shall be a bar to the assertion or collection of a deficiency of federal income taxes from the Owner of such Bond.
+Date of Taxability: the date as of which the interest on the Bonds is determined to be includable in the gross income of the Owners thereof; provided that no Bond shall bear additional interest for any period for which the statute of limitations shall be a bar to the assertion or collection of a deficiency of federal income taxes from the Owner of such Bond.

-Default: A default on the part of the College in performance of any covenant or condition of the Loan Agreement which, with notice or passage of time or both, would or has become an Event of Default.
+Default: a default on the part of the College in performance of any covenant or condition of the Loan Agreement which, with notice or passage of time or both, would or has become an Event of Default.